 Abrome is a non-coercive environment.
-Are there any instances in which the Learning Coaches will take on an authoritarian role?
+Are there any instances in which the staff will take on an authoritarian role?

 There are some issues or situations that are non-negotiable.
 Everyone at Abrome is there of their own volition, and agrees to certain rules and guidelines.
 Violence is forbidden.
 If anyone in the community engages in violence, we will immediately segregate them from others.
 Likewise, if we recognize a safety hazard, we will mandate that Learners steer clear of it.
 Additionally, a culture of diversity, tolerance, and respect is essential to creating a psychologically safe space.
 We will not tolerate any form of bullying, hazing, harassment, or ridicule.
 Also, alcohol, drugs, and pornography are not permitted in the Abrome learning environment.
 Bringing such items into the community is grounds for immediate dismissal.

 How can I learn more about alternative education or defend my decision to emancipate my children from traditional schooling?